jll63/yomm2/REFERENCE.md

 NOTE that the types of the arguments are _not_ marked with `virtual_`.

-See the dcumentation of `YOMM2_METHOD` for information on handling types that contain commas.
+See the documentation of `YOMM2_METHOD` for information on handling types that contain commas.

 If `container` is specified, the method definition is placed inside the said